apcountryman/picolibrary/docs/event_driven_state_machine.md

 The `::picolibrary::Simple_Event` class is used to easily define simple events (events that contain no information beyond their type.
+Implicit conversion from an enum class to a `::picolibrary::Simple_Event` is enabled if `::picolibrary::is_simple_event_enum` has been appropriately specialized for the enum class.

 ### Defining Events
 To define an event set, do the following: